ms609/TreeDist/README.md

 * [`MutualClusteringInfo()`](https://ms609.github.io/TreeDist/reference/TreeDistance.html), [`SharedPhylogeneticInfo()`](https://ms609.github.io/TreeDist/reference/TreeDistance.html)

-    Smith (forthcoming) scores matchings based on the amount of information that one partition contains about the other.
+    Smith (2020) scores matchings based on the amount of information that one partition contains about the other.
 The Mutual Phylogenetic Information assigns zero similarity to split pairs that cannot both exist on a single tree;  The Mutual Clustering Information metric is